Perkedel/CVR_Stuffings/DiceGlow/Assets/JOELwindows7/Documentations/Bonus/LaronStageLight.md

 To install Prop-prespawn per instance, you may also install Bluescream's Prop Spawner mod.
 - Install our config file into `C:\Program Files (x86)\Steam\steamapps\common\ChilloutVR\UserData\PropConfigs\`
 - Edit the files to your liking.
 The file format is in `json`.

+> Did you know: Chataigne supports various protocol, **including DMX**?
+You can also make Chataigne bridge DMX into OSC, so to technically make our lights DMX controlled!

+## Enjoy iyey

+by JOELwindows7
+Perkedel Technologies
+CC4.0-BY-SA